 Though both databases are open source, MySQL is controlled by Oracle Corporation.
-This has led to the initiation of the MySQL Enterprise suite that offers much more capabilities than the community edition MySQL database.
+This has led to the initiation of the MySQL Enterprise edition that offers much more capabilities than the community edition MySQL database.
 On the other hand, MariaDB is entirely open source.
 Because of this, all features released by MariaDB are available to everyone free of cost.
 This is a very promising feature for many companies who need high flexibility with their databases.

 f.
 Storage Engines

 MySQL and MariaDB both support InnoDB which is one of the most widely used storage engines out there.
 But it is not the only one.
 MariaDB for example supports XtraDB which is a fork of InnoDB but has been enhanced for performance.
-Overall MariaDB supports a much larger variety of storage engines when compared to MySQL.
+Overall MariaDB supports a much larger variety of database engines when compared to MySQL.

 Choosing the right database is extremely important.
 Sometimes the requirements have completely open-source as the primary criteria while other times it may be performance.
 Based on these requirements, we need to carefully evaluate the pros and cons of each database in contention.